-If a chapter and council discovers or suspects that money or other chapter and council property has been stolen, has been used for an unauthorized purpose, or has been used for a purpose inconsistent with TU's purpose, the chapter and council must immediately report that incident to TU's Vice President for Volunteer Operations.
+If a chapter and council discover or suspect that money or other chapter and council property has been stolen, has been used for unauthorized purposes, or has been used for a purpose inconsistent with TU's purpose, the chapter and council must immediately report that incident to TU's Vice President for Volunteer Operations.

-Chapter 9: Liability and Risk Management
+Chapter 9: Liability & Risk Management

 The goals of this chapter are to help TU chapters and councils increase their awareness of risks, the importance of incorporating the concept of risk management into their planning efforts, and their general understanding of TU's insurance policies.
-Because every situation is different (due to location, audience, activity, season, etc...) chapters and councils are strongly encouraged to contact volunteer operations staff with any and all questions regarding insurance or liability issues.
+Because every situation is different (due to location, audience, activity, season, etc...) chapters and councils are strongly encouraged to contact Volunteer Operations staff with any and all questions regarding insurance or liability issues.
 Additional information on TU's insurance and on risk management can be found in the online Tacklebox, and we urge council and chapter leaders to become familiar with those materials.